sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/accessibility-issue.md

 > What version of the Lyne Design System are you using?

+> Is this related to a certain component of the Lyne Design System?
+If so, to which component?

 > What did you expect to happen?

 > What happened instead?